 E-mail Nimit Ruparel

-Karla Wood is the Program Specialist with the California Health Benefits Review Program (CHBRP).
+Karla Wood is a Program Specialist with CHBRP.
 Wood comes most recently from UC Berkeley where she served as an Admissions Advisor at the School of Social Welfare.
 Before that she was a Program Analyst for Florida's Agency for Health Care Administration.
 She also served as a VISTA volunteer in Oakland.
 Wood has a Bachelor's of Science in Social Work from Florida State University.

 E-mail Karla Wood